sivareddyit/qubership-envgene/docs/dev/new_debug_approach.md

 ## Workflow

-1. Make changes in envgene repo
+1. Make changes in envgene repository
-1. Commit changes in instance repo
+1. Commit changes in instance repository
 1. Run pipeline and test changes
 1. Once necessary changes are made and pipeline works as expected:
-    1. Commit in envgene repo and wait for images
+    1. Commit in envgene repository and wait for images
     1. Remove lines that add debug plugin in generate_pipeline job in .gitlab-ci.yml
     1. Re-run tests to ensure that everything works as expected